WolfIcefang/dactyl-maximus-keyboard/README.md

 <img src="https://raw.githubusercontent.com/adereth/dactyl-cave/master/resources/glamourshot.png"/>

-This readme explains *why* I am designing the Dactyl Maximus.
+This readme explains *what* the Dactyl Maximus is.
 * If you want to learn *how* to build one for yourself, read the GitHub Pages build guide here: **link here**.
 * If you want to customize the Dactyl Maximus to match your hand size, or learn how to contribute to the project, please peruse the wiki: **link here**
 * If you need help with anything, or just want to brainstorm or chat, join the Discord server! **link here**
 * The Dactyl Maximus's stl files can be found in the Releases sidebar to the right. **coming soon**

+## First off, what is a Dactyl?

+The Dactyl keyboard is a 3d printed mechanical keyboard.
+Each half has a "bowl" of keys arranged in a grid.
+Each column in the grid is curved to match the length of your fingers.
+The dactyl also has an array of keys for the thumb called the thumb cluster.
+There have been many forks of the Dactyl GitHub page, most famously the Dactyl Manuform, the Tightyl, and the Bastyl.

+## How does the Dactyl Maximus stand out from the crowd?

+The most significant difference between the Dactyl-like keyboards are their thumb clusters.
+It's clear that there is no universally perfect cluster design.
+To address this situation, the thumb clusters on the Dactyl Maximus are interchangeable; they are printed independently of the bowls.
+A standardized "mounting plate" file can be found in **coming soon** and the wiki has a list of popular cluster designs. **coming later**

+Dactyl Maximus should also be easier to print than previous Dactyl Models.
+Each bowl is printed in 6 parts: top plate, bottom plate, and four side panels.
+Once again, this allows extensive customization of the keyboard after it has been assembled.
+Mouse wheels, joysticks, arrow keys, and rotary encoders can be attached to either side. **coming last**

+Dactyl Maximus will officially have 1 bowl size: 5 rows by 6 columns.
+Seriously, why would anyone expect a small version of a keyboard called Maximus?
+If you prefer keyboards with fewer keys and greater portability, I recommend the Corne keyboard: https://github.com/foostan/crkbd For even greater portability, try the **coming soon** ortholinear keyboard recommendation.

-## Why is the Dactyl Maximus a "gaming" keyboard?
+### Why is Dactyl Maximus a "gaming" keyboard?

-The first real question is, why did I want to build a custom gaming keyboard?
-Right now, custom keyboards and gaming keyboards are two separate communities.
-Custom keyboards have many excellent attributes: uncompromising build quality, high-end materials and components, and advanced software.
-However, gaming keyboards feature different priorities: a simple setup experience, convenient software, and of course, RGB.

-I'm not saying the Dactyl Maximus will be as easy to use as a pre-built keyboard, but it should be no more daunting than building a desktop gaming rig.
 The original Dactyl keyboard was designed by programmers, for programmers, and it shows.
-The software installation guide is a few bullet points with tips, and the wiring instructions are, I quote, "A very rough guide for the brave".
-To contrast, a successful build guide will be how I judge the success of Dactyl Maximus as a project.
-I want anyone, given the build guide, to go from "no prior keyboard knowledge" to "functional masterpiece" within a month.
+The guide for software installation is a few bullet points with tips, and the wiring instructions are, I quote, "A very rough guide for the brave".
+In contrast, the Dactyl Maximus will inherit the best traits of gaming keyboards: A simple setup experience, reliable operation, convenient software, exposed switches, and of course, 16.8 million colors of per-key RGB backlighting.

+To achieve this, a significant amount of effort is being put into the beginner build guide.
+It will list everything, from recommended components, to finding public 3D printers, to learning to solder.
+A successful build guide is how I will judge the success of the Dactyl Maximus project.
+I want anyone, provided the build guide, to go from "no prior keyboard knowledge" to "functional masterpiece" within a month. **Coming sooner or later.**
-To round out the "gaming" aspects, Dactyl Maximus has an exposed keyswitch design and, of course per-key RGB backlighting.
-These don't seriously make sense as gaming features - exposed keyswitches lower a keyboard's durability and RGB effects can be distracting, but they do serve practical purposes here: the former makes 3d printing easier and the latter helps people acclimate to typing with layers.

-Finally, I call the Dactyl Maximus a gaming keyboard to avoid calling it an ergonomic keyboard.
+Finally, labelling the Dactyl Maximus a gaming keyboard takes some stress off the project for me.
+It lowers the bar, in a way.
+I believe Dactyls can compete with the quality of big name brands, but competing against $500 group buys would be madness.
+Calling the Dactyl Maximus a gaming keyboard serves another purpose: I use it as a way to avoid calling it an ergonomic keyboard.
 The human body is really, *really* complicated; I don't feel qualified to say that this board has real health benefits.

-## What else makes the Dactyl Maximus awesome?
+## That being said, if we're going to 3D print our own keyboards, there's no more wickedly radical way to do it than the Dactyl.

+The following is the original Dactyl's description.
+I still need it for a few things, and the video is a good watch.
+TODO: Figure out how copyright works, and get it from 2015 to 2021!

 There's a talk about the motivation and design of the Dactyl that helps provide context for this repo: